tildebyte/ChucK-plugin-for-ST3/README.md

 SinOsc d => dac;
 20::second => now;  // %> 20:demo_sound
 ```
-or, add a gain value ( range 0.0 and upwards.
+or, add a gain value.
+Range 0.0 and upwards.
 The default, when omitted, is 1.0
 ```c
 SinOsc d => dac;
 20::second => now;  // %> 20:demo_sound:0.67